 The City of South Gate collaborates with different organizations to prevent the recurrence of homelessness.
 The City partners with local organizations and non-profits to offer various programs and resources for residents experiencing homelessness or who are at risk of homelessness.
-Locally, the Salvation Army Bell Shelter helps address the gaps in the City and the need for services to residents experiencing homelessness, unemployment, substance abuse, and other social and health resources.
-Available services vary from case management, transportation and employment services, health and mental health referrals, life skills, individual and group therapy, social and recreational activities, needs assessment, benefits advocacy, and permanent housing assistance.
+The partnership with the Salvation Army Bell Shelter addresses gaps in the City and the need for services to residents experiencing homelessness, unemployment, substance abuse, and other social and health resources.
+The program is granted CDBG funds to offer temporary shelter and support services for eligible participants for up to 90 days.
+Services vary from case management, transportation and employment services, health and mental health referrals, life skills, individual and group therapy, social and recreational activities, needs assessment, benefits advocacy, and permanent housing assistance.
 The Salvation Army Bell Shelter works directly with the South Gate Police Department, Community Development, Parks and Recreation, the Housing Authority, and other local organizations to promote services and reach target populations.